jimbojsb/joshbutts.com/content/posts/docker-traefik-development.md

 ### Step 2: Make a new project / Git repo

+While it's certainly possible to apply these techniques to a single already existing project, the intention is that you're creating a new repo to store files and configuration for this system, which would sit above and outside any specific app that is connected to it.
+I like to use the top-level domain that I bought as the name of the project.

+    [~/projects]$ mkdir joshbutts.dev
+    [~/projects]$ cd joshbutts.dev
+    [~/projects]$ git init

 ### Step 3: Set up the basics of Traefik

 ### Step 4: Set up Let's Encrypt for SSL